 Legendary era to 2100BCE

 Northern China produced pottery; silk and worked with jade (for the manufacture of weapons and ceremonial vessels).
 However, it is inaccurate to consider China as a unified ‘empire’ or ‘nation’ at this time, there were a number of independent kingdoms with little interaction between them; the traditional historical record gives a false sense of unity.
 China had a range of distinct cultures and languages within its modern boundaries at this time.
-At the start of this period there were thousands of independent village settlements with no central control.
-It was only around 2,000BCE that walled towns like that at Shimao , Shaanxi.
-These proto-cities controlled/protected the surrounding village communities.
+To begin with there were thousands of independent village settlements with no central control; it was only around 2,000BCE that walled town communities like Shimao , Shaanxi were built.
+These proto-cities controlled and protected the surrounding village communities.

 Ningxia, rock art, neolithic, archaeology